- Instructions for Form 8082 - Introductory Material

 Recharacterization adjustments.

-A recharacterization adjustment will generally result in at least two separate adjustments within the residual grouping.
+A recharacterization adjustment may result in two separate adjustments within the residual grouping.

 Determine if any adjustment, within one of the four groupings, needs to be subgrouped.
+Subgrouping is generally required within a grouping if there’s a negative partnership adjustment within that grouping.
 Each adjustment is subgrouped according to how the adjustment would be required to be taken into account separately under section 702(a).
-If any adjustment could be subject to any preference, limitation, or restriction under the Internal Revenue Code (or not allowed, in whole or in part, against ordinary income) if taken into account by any person, the adjustment is placed in a separate subgrouping from all other adjustments within the grouping.
+If any adjustment could be subject to any preference, limitation, or restriction under the Code (or not allowed, in whole or in part, against ordinary income) if taken into account by any person, the adjustment is placed in a separate subgrouping from all other adjustments within the grouping.

 Generally, each separate line item of Schedules K, K-1, K-2, and K-3 or return schedule (that is, Schedule L, etc.) represents a separate and distinct subgrouping.